LouisBennetto/LouisBennetto/README.md

 ### [Reward-Function-Design-Extension](https://github.com/LouisBennetto/Reward-Function-Design-Extension)

-Extends the dissertation into the market-making model above, keeping the property that made the original work: an optimum that can be computed exactly and used as a benchmark.
+Extends the dissertation into a market-making model, keeping the property that made the original work: an optimum that can be computed exactly and used as a benchmark.